Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Gaussian Process Dynamic Mode Decomposition

-In addition to providing a means of learning a sparse dictionary, the VFE method can be used for hyperparameter optimization.
-Hyperparameter tuning is another obstacle for kernel-based Koopman methods; one should ideally design the reproducing kernel function such that the Koopman operator is represented in an RKHS that is both densely defined and closable \citep{ikeda2022koopman}.
+In addition to providing a means of learning a sparse dictionary, the VFE method offers convergence-rate guarantees \citep{burt2019rates} and can also be used for hyperparameter optimization.
+Hyperparameter tuning is another obstacle for kernel-based Koopman methods, since one should ideally design the reproducing kernel function such that the Koopman operator is represented in an RKHS that is both densely defined and closable \citep{ikeda2022koopman}.
 Consequently, finding such a kernel function tends to be a delicate and time-consuming task.